How do these trees and mosses differ?

 - Why are the vascular seedless plants different from the nonvascular plants?

-- What are some examples of vascular seedless plants?
+- What are two examples of vascular seedless plants?